Portia

 Here in my thigh.

-The wound is the most important physical fact in the scene, and Portia's calmness about it is the speech's whole rhetorical power.
-She is not asking to be loved; she has demonstrated that she will bleed without flinching, that the body of a Roman matron is capable of the same constancy as the body of a Roman senator.
-The argument is unanswerable on its own terms.
-Brutus, devastated, calls on the gods to make him "worthy of this noble wife" and promises to share everything — at which point a knock on the door sends Portia back inside and Brutus to the conspiracy.
-The scene gives us the most sustained marital exchange in any Shakespeare tragedy, and it is interrupted, as the play interrupts every domestic scene, by the demands of public politics.
+The wound is the most important physical fact in the scene, and Portia's calmness about it is the source of its rhetorical power.
+She is not asking to be loved; she has shown that she will bleed without flinching, that the body of a Roman matron is capable of the same constancy as the body of a Roman senator.
+On its own terms the argument is unanswerable.
+Brutus, devastated, calls on the gods to make him "worthy of this noble wife" and promises to tell her everything – at which point a knock at the door sends Portia back inside and Brutus out to the conspiracy.
+This is the most sustained marital exchange in any Shakespeare tragedy, and it is interrupted, as the play interrupts every domestic scene, by the demands of public politics.

 The Anxious Watcher

-Act 2, Scene 4 is Portia's last scene on stage, and it is one of Shakespeare's quietest portraits of inherited knowledge that cannot be acted on.
-Brutus has, by now, told her about the conspiracy — and Portia, alone with the boy Lucius, struggles with the impossible position the confidence has placed her in.
+A2S4 is Portia's last scene on stage, and one of Shakespeare's quietest portraits of knowledge that cannot be acted on.
+Brutus has by now told her about the conspiracy, and Portia, alone but for the boy Lucius, struggles with the impossible position his confidence has placed her in.

 Original